Remains of St Dogmaels Abbey

 The abbey closed in 1537, under King Henry VIII’s dissolution of monasteries.
 It’s thought that part of the abbey church was used as a parish church in the 17th and 18th centuries.

-The current church, north of the abbey ruins, was built in the old abbey grounds in the 1840s.
-It incorporates a stone inscribed with Latin and Ogham in the 5th century.
-This helped linguists to decipher the ancient Ogham script.
+The current church, north of the abbey ruins, was built in the old abbey grounds in the mid-19th century and contains a stone inscribed with Latin and Ogham.
+Part of the earlier church on the same site is visible in the 1740 drawing (left of the tall ruined gable wall).

 The Victorian coach house, built with stone from the abbey, provided stables and vehicle storage for the new vicarage nearby.
 It now houses an arts and heritage centre, art gallery and café, and is used for community events.